Skip to footer content

 <asp:Button ID="btnUpload" Text="Upload PDF"

 The upload button triggers the server-side event handler.
-Here's the complete implementation for the upload function that converts uploaded files from the specified file path to a byte array and stores them.
-We will write the logic to handle the post request:
+Here is the complete implementation for the upload function that converts uploaded files to a byte array and stores them with proper error handling:

 protected void btnUpload_Click(object sender, EventArgs e)